 Green Book was a true delight to watch.
 I especially loved the chemistry between Ali and Mortensen; that’s what really made the film for me.
 I especially loved Shirley’s line when confronted with racist police officers in a sundown town: “You never win with violence.
 You only win when you maintain your dignity.”
 So true.
 Chosen by the National Board of Review as the best film of 2018, this heartwarming gem of a film is an absolute must-see.

-I give Green Book 5 stars.
+I give Green Book five out of five stars.